eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsignfolderEditObjectV1Request;
 use EzmaxApi::Object::EzsignfolderEditObjectV1Response;
 use EzmaxApi::Object::EzsignfolderGetActionableElementsV1Response;
-use EzmaxApi::Object::EzsignfolderGetActionableElementsV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfolderGetActionableElementsV1ResponseMPayload;
 use EzmaxApi::Object::EzsignfolderGetCommunicationCountV1Response;
-use EzmaxApi::Object::EzsignfolderGetCommunicationCountV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfolderGetCommunicationCountV1ResponseMPayload;
 use EzmaxApi::Object::EzsignfolderGetCommunicationListV1Response;
-use EzmaxApi::Object::EzsignfolderGetCommunicationListV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfolderGetCommunicationListV1ResponseMPayload;
-use EzmaxApi::Object::EzsignfolderGetCommunicationListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::EzsignfolderGetEzsigndocumentsV1Response;
-use EzmaxApi::Object::EzsignfolderGetEzsigndocumentsV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfolderGetEzsigndocumentsV1ResponseMPayload;
 use EzmaxApi::Object::EzsignfolderGetEzsignfoldersignerassociationsV1Response;
-use EzmaxApi::Object::EzsignfolderGetEzsignfoldersignerassociationsV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfolderGetEzsignfoldersignerassociationsV1ResponseMPayload;
 use EzmaxApi::Object::EzsignfolderGetEzsignfoldersignerassociationsmineV1Response;
-use EzmaxApi::Object::EzsignfolderGetEzsignfoldersignerassociationsmineV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfolderGetEzsignfoldersignerassociationsmineV1ResponseMPayload;
 use EzmaxApi::Object::EzsignfolderGetEzsignsignaturesAutomaticV1Response;
-use EzmaxApi::Object::EzsignfolderGetEzsignsignaturesAutomaticV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfolderGetEzsignsignaturesAutomaticV1ResponseMPayload;
 use EzmaxApi::Object::EzsignfolderGetFormsDataV1Response;
-use EzmaxApi::Object::EzsignfolderGetFormsDataV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfolderGetFormsDataV1ResponseMPayload;
 use EzmaxApi::Object::EzsignfolderGetListV1Response;
-use EzmaxApi::Object::EzsignfolderGetListV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfolderGetListV1ResponseMPayload;
-use EzmaxApi::Object::EzsignfolderGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::EzsignfolderGetObjectV1Response;
-use EzmaxApi::Object::EzsignfolderGetObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfolderGetObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsignfolderGetObjectV2Response;
-use EzmaxApi::Object::EzsignfolderGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsignfolderGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsignfolderImportEzsignfoldersignerassociationsV1Request;
 use EzmaxApi::Object::EzsignfolderImportEzsignfoldersignerassociationsV1Response;
-use EzmaxApi::Object::EzsignfolderImportEzsignfoldersignerassociationsV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfolderImportEzsignfoldersignerassociationsV1ResponseMPayload;
 use EzmaxApi::Object::EzsignfolderImportEzsigntemplatepackageV1Request;
 use EzmaxApi::Object::EzsignfolderImportEzsigntemplatepackageV1Response;
-use EzmaxApi::Object::EzsignfolderImportEzsigntemplatepackageV1ResponseAllOf;
 use EzmaxApi::Object::EzsignfolderImportEzsigntemplatepackageV1ResponseMPayload;
 use EzmaxApi::Object::EzsignfolderListElement;
 use EzmaxApi::Object::EzsignfolderReorderV1Request;